InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/node.md

-title: Using itk.js in a Node.js application
+title: Using itk-wasm in a Node.js application
 ---

-An `itk-convert` command line interface (CLI) example demonstrates how to use *itk.js* in a Node.js application.
+An `itk-convert` command line interface (CLI) example demonstrates how to use *itk-wasm* in a Node.js application.
 Find the full example in the `itk-wasm/examples/Node.js` [directory of the GitHub repository](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/master/examples/Node.js).

 This example assumes you are creating a [Node.js package](https://docs.npmjs.com/getting-started/what-is-npm).
 If you do not already have a `package.json` file, [create one](https://docs.npmjs.com/getting-started/using-a-package.json), first.